Jordan-Pierce/SfM_Back_Projection/Scripts/Experimental/README.md

-### Classifying 3D Models by Back-Projecting and Projecting Labels
+# Classifying 3D Models by Back-Projecting and Projecting Labels

+**Cool idea, needs work though; process of back-projecting labels back to images from source model is slow using Metashape API**

 This repository is used classify 3D models (point clouds, meshes) created in Agisoft Metashape.
 The process is described below: